 Symone Harcum

 After receiving her Bachelor’s Degree in Music Education from Norfolk State University in 2012, she worked as a choral director in Norfolk Public Schools until 2016.
-Symone received her Master’s of Music from Peabody Conservatory at John’s Hopkins University and continues to study in the studio of Denyce Graves and Margaret Baroody.
+Symone earned her Master’s of Music from Peabody Conservatory at Johns Hopkins University and continues her studies with Denyce Graves and Margaret Baroody.
+Last year, Symone joined the voice faculty at her alma mater, Norfolk State University.

 Image of: Symone Harcum